RConsortium/censusguide/README.md

 Using the API requires a getting an API Key, which you can get for free [here](https://api.census.gov/data/key_signup.html).

-The advantage of using the API
-Note that several R packages provide access to the API.
+Note that several R packages (described below) facilitate access to the Census API from R.

 ## Part 2: How CRAN Can Help

 CRAN (the Comprehensive R Archive Network) provides access to thousands of user contributed R packages.
-While compiling this guide we were able to identify 22 packages that were specifically designed to facilitate working with demographic or geographic Census data.
+While compiling this guide we were able to identify 22 of those packages that were specifically designed to facilitate working with US Census data.
 Below are descriptions of the 7 most popular such packages:

 1. [tigris](https://cran.r-project.org/web/packages/tigris/index.html).
 Download TIGER/Line shapefiles from the United States Census Bureau (https://www.census.gov/geo/maps-data/data/tiger-line.html) and load into R as 'SpatialDataFrame' or 'sf' objects.